A Look At How To Become An Entrepreneur

 Here’s an interesting fact.
 Most U.S. adults would like to be self-employed.
 According to one Gallup Survey, more than one-half of the population would rather work for themselves, but actions speak louder than words.
 As the data above show, less than 1% ever take action.
 Why?
 They lack the focus, clarity and direction required to take that enormous leap from employed to self-employed.
 So we ask again, what’s the missing ingredient?
 That extra something is the need and drive toward independence that puts them over the top and forces them, not allows them, but forces them to leave the pack.

-Desire Is Part Of How To Become An Entrepreneur?
+Desire Is Part Of Becoming An Entrepreneur.
 But What Kind Of Desire?

 Some things in life are easy, others are hard.
 In the case of entrepreneurship, the hard part is leaving one’s comfort zone and taking on an entirely different persona.
 The gap between Gallup’s 57% of people wanting to be self-employed and the less than 1% that ever achieve it is obviously something enormous.
 And it is.
 One must have a dream of doing or being a particular thing.
 And that dream will only be fulfilled on one’s own.
 To use the word independence cannot be stressed enough.
 With it the formula is complete.
 Without it there will never be a start-up.
 So the question is: how much independence is enough?